-This course introduces students to fundamental concepts of professional nursing and the nursing process.
-It is designed to teach students to utilize evidence-based practice in providing client-centered and culturally responsive care, advocate for the safety and well-being of clients, develop sound clinical reasoning, promote a spirit of inquiry, and build a strong foundation for a professional identity.
-Clinical experiences in the long-term care facilities and in community settings are designed to reinforce theory concepts and the nursing process.
+This hybrid course introduces students to fundamental concepts of professional nursing, the nursing process, and advances with informatics.
+This course is designed to teach students the importance of evidence-based practice in providing client-centered and culturally responsive care.
+This course also examines the disease prevention and health maintenance programs available within the community while also addressing population health within assignments.
+Topics within this course include principles for building professional behaviors, advocating for the safety and well-being of clients, developing sound clinical reasoning, promote a spirit of inquiry, and build a strong foundation for a professional identity.
+Clinical experiences in the long-term care facilities and in community settings are designed to reinforce theory concepts, skills, and the nursing process.